PathwayCommons/cpath2/cpath2-mvn/distribution/src/main/etc/readme.txt

 (when creating a new cpath2 instance DBs from scratch):

 1. Edit the cPath2 metadata.conf (see "metadata format" below)
-Note: if possible, use a standard name for the 'NAME' field of pathway data entries (BIOPAX and PSI_MI type).
+Note: if possible, use a standard name in the 'NAME' (the second) field of pathway data entries (BIOPAX and PSI_MI type).

 2. Download warehouse data, ('wget') UniProt and ChEBI, into $CPATH2_HOME/tmp/:
 - wget ftp://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/taxonomic_divisions/uniprot_sprot_human.dat.gz